 The Nutrition Society Silver Medal has been assigned annually since 1991 for scientific excellence in the field of nutrition.

-APPLICATIONS FOR THE 2017 SILVER MEDAL ARE NOW OPEN.
-Deadline for applications: 3 April
+APPLICATIONS FOR THE 2017 SILVER MEDAL ARE NOW CLOSED.

 - Applicants must be Nutrition Society members and within 15 years of higher degree graduation at application.
 Provided that this criterion is met, there is no limit to the number of times an application can be made, however previous winners are ineligable.
 Each subsequent application must be a new submission made in full.

 - Candidates may request that any career breaks, such as maternity leave or long-term illness be taken into account when determining whether the candidate is still within the eligibility period.

 - Applications will be judged by a panel of distinguished nutritionists from a variety of institutions and areas of expertise.
 Judging will focus on the following criteria:

 - Leadership of innovative research

 - Contributions to conferences and professional Societies

 - Evidence of a record of sustained research funding

 - A full CV including publications and citation of the applicant’s work and any scholarships or awards received